IturbideSantos/open-text-compare/README.md

 ## Future Features

-- ignore white lines
 - ignore trailing white spaces
 - ignore space/tab differences
 - contacts (X, instagram, email)
 - create tests
 - improve colors and create a separate file to hold the different color themes
 - fix the languages: transpose all texts within the file to the translations.js
-- remove style-src 'unsafe-inline'
 - make texts of README, ABOUT and PRIVACY reusable.
 Maybe a tool to generate about and privacy pages automatically from the readme?
 	- implement a markdown parser to hold the about and privacy pages
 - accept files
 - create a button to show results in two columns
+- fix showing spaces and tabs
+- Add "How to use" page

 ## License